fac26/week-10-12-TFB-Eric-gild/README.md

 #### What are you not building?

-We are not building a React Native app nor are we building a delivery/ geolocation app.
+We are not building a React Native app, nor are we building a delivery/ geolocation app.

 #### How did you decide what features were important?

-We consulted the Product Owner and then during sprint planning creating issues pulled from two main and essential user stories.
+We consulted the Product Owner and then during sprint planning created issues pulled from two main and essential user stories.

 </details>